Anxiety Medications: Medication Types And Effects

 Certain medications, especially benzodiazepines, may be linked to physical dependence and addiction.
 If you stop taking these anti-anxiety medications abruptly, you may experience withdrawal symptoms, such as anxiety, insomnia, nausea, and headache.
 Gradual tapering under medical supervision is recommended, as sudden discontinuation can lead to serious health risks.

-Considerations when choosing anxiety medication
+Considerations when choosing treatment

-After reviewing your and your family’s medical history and conducting a medical examination, your doctor will likely evaluate a few other things when determining the kind of medication that may be best for you.
+After reviewing your and your family’s medical history and conducting a medical examination, your doctor may evaluate a few other areas when determining the kind of medication that may be best for you.
+They may diagnose the type of anxiety you have, as different medications are often suited to treat different kinds of anxiety.

 Getty/PeopleImages